adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `checkoutlinesufo`

-This tool can be used to report on the general quality of glyph outline data,  reporting outline overlaps, collinear points, and flat curves.
+This tool reports on the general quality of glyph outline data, by flagging outline overlaps, collinear points, and flat curves.

 ### `comparefamily`